yadhukm07/human_detection/README.md

        --make an additional repsitory

        --copy the image repository address and destination folder address to labelimage.py python code

+       --run the labelimg.py and the rezized image will be in the destination folder

    2--Rename the all rezized images in serial number(eg:img (1), img (2))